Cloud

 • For emergencies and incidents, alert the team using Slack command /genie alert [message] for cloud and optionally tag the @cloud-support handle.

-• For internal Sourcegraph teammates, join us in #cloud slack channel to ask questions or request help from our team.
+• For internal Sourcegraph teammates, join us in #discuss-cloud-ops slack channel to ask questions or request help from our team.

 • For managed instance requests or requests for help that requires action for the Cloud team engineers (exp. coding, infrastructure change etc.) please create a GH issue and assign a team/cloud label.
 You can also post a follow up message on the #cloud slack channel

 • You may tag the @cloud-support handle if you are looking for immediate attention, and it will notify our on-call engineers.
-Please avoid tagging/DM a specific teammate or the @cloud-team handle, this is to try and protect their focus.
+Please avoid tagging/DM a specific teammate or the @cloud-team handle.

 See below for the SLAs and Technical implementation details (including Security) related to managed instances.

-Please message #cloud for any answers or information missing from this page.
+Please message #discuss-cloud-ops for any answers or information missing from this page.

-When offering customers a Managed Instance, CE and Sales should communicate and gather information for the following topics
+When offering customers a Cloud Instance, CE and Sales should communicate and gather information for the following topics

 • Customers are comfortable with security implication of using a managed instance

 • Customers’ code host should be accessible publically or able to allow incoming traffic from Sourcegraph-owned static IP addresses.
-(Notes: we do not have proper support for other connectivity methods, e.g. site-to-site VPN)
+(Notes: we do not have GA support for other connectivity methods, e.g. site-to-site VPN)

 Trial Managed Instances (aka PoC)